MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-Julia functions taking a vector argument, such as `mean`, can be easily lifted.
-DataKnots automatically converts a plural query parameter into the vector argument.
+Julia functions taking a vector argument, such as `mean`, can be lifted to a combinator taking a plural query.
+When performed, the plural output is converted into the function's vector argument.

     using Statistics
     Mean(X) = mean.(X)